top of page

 Repaying the Sellers Mortgage in Dubai (If Applicable)

-If your property is mortgaged, the loan must be cleared before transfer of ownership.
-This can be done by the buyer, the buyer’s bank, or the seller directly.
+If your property is mortgaged, the outstanding loan must be settled before ownership can transfer.

 Developer NOC